basilfx/EFM2RIOT/README.md

 When you have cloned this repository, a ready-to-use version is available in the `dist/` folder.
 Copy the desired CPU and board folder from `cpu/` (including `cpu/efm32_common/`) and `boards/` to your RIOT-OS project.

 ### As a developer
-You will need Python 2.7 and the EFM32 SDK (comes with Simplicity Studio).
+You will need Python 2.7 and the Exx32 SDK v5.0.0.0 (can be installed via Simplicity Studio v4).

 * The `efm2riot/configuration.py` defines all the jobs and boards.
 * The `efm2riot/templates/` folder contains all the files that need to be pre-processed.